NSombekke/DL2-GVP/Blogpost.md

 Equivariant Graph Neural Networks for 3D Macromolecular Structure paper, toont aan dat ie beter is dus hebben vector gating aangezet bij elke experiment

-#### Transfer learning
-The atom3d tasks share a common underlying representation and problem domain, presenting an opportunity for transfer learning to improve performance on data-poor tasks.
-Therefore, the authors use transfer learning technique to leverage the model weight trained on data-rich (SMP,RES) settings to improve model training on data-poor (MSP, LEP) dataset.

-We incorperate two levels of intergrating a BERT protein language model into the model, in order to boost the performance on the Residue Identity (RES) dataset.
-Amino acid substitution prediction is crucial for protein engineering.
-We use a new dataset extracted from PDB structures to classify amino acid identities based on surrounding structural environments, divided by protein topology classes.
-The first level consists of using the BERT amino acid embedding <nn.Embedding> to boost the training process instead of random initilizing.
-The second level uses the masked language model function to predict the _[MASK]_ representing the amino acid we search for the RES data task.
-We combine the prediction of the GVPTransformer with the BERT prediction to ultimately end up with one amino acid.

 **TODO: cite**